Haxby: Governance

 Haxby was in the Vale of York parliamentary constituency until the 2010 general election when it was transferred to the newly created constituency of York Outer.
 In that election the Conservative Party candidate, Julian Sturdy, was elected with 43% of the vote and a majority of 3,688 over the Liberal Democrat candidate.
-Sturdy has retained the seat in subsequent elections in 2015, 2017, and 2019.
+Sturdy has retained the seat in subsequent elections in 2015, 2017, and 2019, but was ousted in the 2024 election, the seat being taken by Luke Charters.